inter-ops/bit-finder/README.md

 A toolkit for searching, downloading and streaming media using torrents, YouTube, and more.

-> **WARNING: This is an old revived project.
+**WARNING: This is an old revived project.
 Torrent and IMDb search is quite stable, torrent download sometimes works, everything else is probably broken.**

 # Features

-- Search the multiple torrent indexes for the highest seeded Movies & TV shows
+- Search multiple torrent indexes for highest seeded Movies & TV shows
-- Stream torrents directly to AppleTV, Chromecast and VLC (more coming!) using [webtorrent-cli](https://github.com/webtorrent/webtorrent-cli)
+- Stream torrents directly to AppleTV, Chromecast and VLC
-- Download torrent directly using [webtorrent-cli](https://github.com/webtorrent/webtorrent-cli)
+- Download torrents
 - Copy torrent magnet links
-- Download YouTube videos using [youtube-dl](https://github.com/ytdl-org/youtube-dl)
+- Stream YouTube videos to AppleTV
-- Stream YouTube videos to AppleTV (more coming!) using [youtube-dl](https://github.com/ytdl-org/youtube-dl)
+- Download YouTube videos

 # Install